10 Cars That Can Get to 200,000 Miles with an Extended Auto Warranty

 Cars That Get to 200,000 Miles or More:

-The latest models of Honda’s acclaimed Accord is very likely to be able to hit 200,000 miles.
-This is in part because it has really tight and easy to control handling.
-You also have a 3.5-liter V6 has which delivers a mileage 30 mpg, saving drivers money at the pump with its continuously variable automatic transmission (CVT).
+The Honda’s acclaimed Accord is very likely to be able to hit 200,000 miles.
+This is partly because it is tight and easy to control handling.
+You also have a turbocharged 1.5-liter four-cylinder engine which delivers a combined 33 miles per gallon (mpg), saving drivers money at the pump with its continuously variable automatic transmission (CVT).
 Better still, the experts at RepairPal rank the Accord as the most reliable vehicle in its class.

 The thing about the Camry is that it drives so smoothly and every new model comes equipped with nearly every convenience a driver could ask for.
 And it’s in it for the long haul.
-In recent model years, the suspension changes made riding in a Camry almost as perfect as a highly advanced Bullet-Train.
-They’ve even managed to isolate the noise from the engine almost completely.
-The Toyota Camry has always been praised for really responsive handling, however, the reason why it’s considered so reliable comes from the fact that it has a 2.5-liter four-cylinder that’s surprisingly powerful all while delivering a combined 32 mpg with a whopping 39 mpg highway.
+In recent model years, the suspension changes made riding in a Camry almost as perfect as a highly advanced bullet train.
+The Toyota Camry has always been praised for really responsive handling.
+However, it’s considered so reliable because it has an inline four-cylinder that’s surprisingly powerful (203 horsepower), all while delivering a combined 32 mpg with a whopping 39 mpg highway.
 It’s also reliable, coming in as the third-ranked midsize car and just 2 spots below the Accord.

-Of all the vans out there, it is the Odyssey that turned out to be the most versatile and capable family car and a fairly reliable one at that.
+Of all the vans out there, the Odyssey turned out to be the most versatile and capable family car and a fairly reliable one at that.
 Honda always packages it rather generously with all the features and perks, which is unusual for a minivan, let alone an Asian import.
 What makes it stand out of the pack beyond that is a 3.5-liter V6 engine capable of 280 horsepower and 262 lb-ft of torque, along with a smooth 10-speed automatic transmission.
-This allows the vehicle to be capable of putting out an average 21mpg which is a lot to consider for a minivan.
+This allows the vehicle to put out a combined 22 mpg and 28 mpg highway, which is a lot to consider for a minivan.

 The Honda Civic has always been reliable, but the ones released in recent model years came redesigned with a sportier body than ever before.
 It’s also just an overall improved generation for the car.
 It’s more substantial, refined, and handles better.
 It comes with a 2.0-liter four-cylinder engine, although new Civic buyers also have the option for a 1.5-liter turbo cylinder.
-Either way, there’s a reason you still see Civics from the 90s on the streets and it’s the same reason you will still see this generation far off into the future.
+Either way, there’s a reason you still see Civics from the 90s on the streets, and it’s the same reason you will still see this generation far off into the future.
 Keeping up with the other Hondas on this list, the Civic is also one of the most reliable cars on the road, coming in third out of 36 total compact cars by RepairPal.

-With each new Prius, Toyota has made it’s signature hybrid vehicle longer, lower, wider, and just better looking than the last without sacrificing any of its performance and reliability marks.
-What makes the current generation interesting for us is that they are built on a new platform that comes with an independent rear suspension that gives you responsive handling and a steadier ride than ever, the 2022 model year doesn’t have many new features from years before.
-Still, when it comes to racking up those miles, they upgraded the engine.
-It now has significantly lighter hybrid system components than ever.
-The battery cells have a higher energy density which means the Prius is better for 10 percent extended mileage.
+With each new Prius, Toyota has made its signature hybrid vehicle longer, lower, wider, and better looking than the last without sacrificing its performance and reliability marks.
+And while Toyota gave the Prius an upgrade not too long ago with an independent rear suspension that gives you responsive handling and a steadier ride than ever, the 2022 model year doesn’t have many new features from years before.
+Still, when it comes to racking up those miles, the Prius is one of the best, reaching a combined 56 mpg on an inline four-cylinder capable of putting out 121 horsepower.

 Are you noticing a pattern here?
-Toyota and Honda are head to head when it comes to delivering reliable and possibly long-lasting cars.
+Toyota and Honda are head-to-head when it comes to delivering reliable and possibly long-lasting cars.
 The Sienna is another option if you’re not quite sold on the Honda Odyssey.
-It’s not as “fun” a drive but the 3.5-liter V6 is remarkable.
-That means this van delivers a respectable 20 mpg overall.
-It costs a little more but you really should go for the all-wheel-drive version.
+It’s not as “fun” a drive, but the inline four-cylinder engine cranks out 245 horsepower at the base trim while delivering 36 mpg across the board (city/highway/combined).

-Far too many vehicle owners and buyers tend to assume that the car is going to last until they plan to buy a new one.
+Far too many vehicle owners and buyers tend to assume that the vehicle will last until they plan to buy a new car.
 The problem with that line of thinking is that it’s not always applicable.
 Every car is different and goes through different things during the period of ownership.
 That is why every driver should at least consider their extended warranty options to safeguard them from the high cost of auto repairs.
 This holds especially true for vehicles that were purchased pre-owned.

-Proper maintenance can only go so far and eventually every car will break down or require some sort of repair.
-Your vehicle protection plan from Endurance is the money-saving safety net that can help your car keep driving to 200,000-miles or more.
+Proper maintenance can only go so far, and eventually, every car will break down or require some repair.
+Your vehicle protection plan from Endurance Warranty is the money-saving safety net that can help your car keep driving to 200,000 miles or more.

 You bought that car because it suited you and you needed it to last.
 And whether it’s one of the ones we listed here or not, Endurance can help keep it running for as long as possible.

-Finding Extended Warranties for Used, High-Mileage, and Older Cars
+Finding Extended Warranties for Used, High-Mileage, & Older Cars

-If you find yourself one of these drivers, or one with a higher-mileage, older car, Endurance has options for you.
+If you find yourself one of these drivers, or one with a higher-mileage, older car, Endurance has a protection plan for you.
 We have specific protection plans tailor-made for vehicles and drivers just like you!

 Endurance can go beyond the scope of the manufacturer warranties that came with your vehicle.
 When it comes to providing all new and used car drivers with coverage, Endurance cannot be beaten.
 All of our plans include:

-- Accepted by any ASE Certified Mechanic, not just specific dealerships or specially authorized repair shops.
+- Accepted by any ASE Certified mechanic or repair facility, not just specific dealerships or specially authorized repair shops.

 - 24/7 roadside assistance, including lockout services, towing and more for complete peace of mind behind the wheel.

-Any protection plan that you purchase from Endurance is also fully transferable if you choose not to keep your car to that 200,000-mile or more mark.
-Whoever the next driver is that inherits your pre-owned vehicle, they will have the same protection you did, so you can use your award-winning Endurance coverage to help you upsell it and get an even better price back in return.
+Any protection plan you purchase from Endurance is also fully transferable if you choose not to keep your car to that 200,000-mile mark.
+Whoever the next driver is that inherits your pre-owned vehicle will have the same protection you did, so you can use your award-winning Endurance coverage to help you upsell it and get an even better price back in return.

 - Which extended car warranty plan covers the most for the best price?